32-Year-Old Pitcher – Free Agent

 Adam Miller Contract Information:

-Signed a minor league contract with the Indians in December 2009.
+Agreed to a minor league contract with the Diamondbacks in April of 2014.

 To instantly reveal our fantasy analysis of every player – including Adam Miller – simply subscribe now.